zhuyuliang0106/DUN-SRE-for-Dynamic-MRI-Reconstruction/README.md

 ## Acknowledgement

 This work is built upon the [F_conv](https://github.com/XieQi2015/F-Conv) implementation.
-We sincerely thank the original authors Qi Xie *et al.* for sharing their code and making this research possible.
+We sincerely thank the original authors Qi Xie *et al.* for their excellent work and open-source contribution.

 ---